enricopesce/oracle-kubernetes-engine-deploy/README.md

 The main requirements that motivated me to develop this code are as follows:

 - **Simplicity**: I have customers who need to be up and running in minutes.
 We need a good blueprint to start without complexity and requiring a deep understanding.
-- **Functionality**: Most examples available are complex and non-functional.
+- **Functionality**: Most online examples available are complex and non-functional.
 This code provides a working Kubernetes cluster.
 - **Well-architected**: The template is designed to cover the best possible security practices, such as embracing all availability domains, restricted ACLs, native VCN networking etc.

 ## Why Pulumi?